 Last winter, when outside temperatures plummeted to all time lows, our service team took an increasing number of emergency calls from companies whose chilled water systems had frozen, often beyond economical repair.
 The majority of these clients had been carrying out in house checks on their glycol levels but, in 90% of cases, glycol sampling had been taken incorrectly, by unskilled people, on the wrong part of the system, just disguising the potential problem.

-Yet a simple preventative maintenance contract from Aqua Cooling would have ensured the problems had never occurred in the first place and would have saved each business a small fortune in repair and replacement equipment costs.
+Yet a simple preventive maintenance contract from Aqua Group would have ensured the problems had never occurred in the first place and would have saved each business a small fortune in repair and replacement equipment costs.
 Our Engineers ensure you have the right amount of the correct type of glycol in your system at all times, eliminating the need for in-house checks, taking away any uncertainty or room for error and giving you complete peace of mind.

 Having the correct glycol level is critical and it is particularly important on free coolers and air blast units.
 It protects your equipment from low ambient and freezing process conditions.
 If your chilled water supply temperature is below 7°C then it’s likely you’ll need to use antifreeze.
 At this temperature flash freezing of the plates in the evaporator can rob a system of its efficiency, in some cases causing permanent damage.
 The right level of glycol will also offer protection from freezing in heat exchangers and free cooling coils.
 Equally, an excessive concentration of antifreeze will reduce system capacity.